worfinator/AlarmController/README.md

 ## Status

-This application is currently in development
+This application is currently in development, at the moment you can only view AWS MQTT messages published to the console.

 ## Configuration